ADschultz/Joke-Virus/README.md

 Project Submission one contributions:

 Emily- Added a scroll bar, took out the duplicate boxes for the genres, added some background colors, changed the font of the title and the actual title itself, added a little blurb underneath title

+Jacob Iwaniec - For my page, I was going to have a a game advertised to download at the top of the page, then below it like 15 different different download buttons.
+Some will have pop ups that say "not this one" or "try again".
+Some will just be picture